awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-metrics.md

 **To create a service account for the CloudWatch agent**

-1. Download the service account YAML to your `kubectl` client host by running the following command:
+1. Download the service account YAML to your `kubectl` client host by running the following command\.

    ```
    curl -O https://s3.amazonaws.com/cloudwatch-agent-k8s-yamls/kubernetes-monitoring/cwagent-serviceaccount.yaml